 Different types of assets are purchased in the business.
 It gives information about the number of different assets at the end of the year.

 It gives information about how much is the amount of receivable & payables at the end of the year in a business.

 Expenses and Incomes:

-It gives the information of different expenses and incomes during the accounting year and also its total and individual amount.
+It gives information on different expenses and incomes during the accounting year and also its total and individual amounts.

 Purchase & Sales: